For questions, comments, edits, updates please contact the Office of the Registrar at firstname.lastname@example.org for assistance

 The answer is perhaps.
 It would be a FERPA violation to include information about any student who has directed the university not to release his/her information.
 Additionally, without advance written consent, it would be a violation to disclose grades or performance indicators for any student.
 If you obtain written permission from each student, it would be permissible to include the information.
 The department would need to retain the written permission as documentation about the release.

-All requests for student information, whether by subpoena, court order or authorization, should be sent to the Office of the Registrar for review and processing.
+All requests for student information, whether by subpoena, court order or authorization, should be sent to the Office of the Registrar or the Office of General Counsel for review and processing.
 If the request calls for more information than is available directly from the Office of the Registrar, those materials will be gathered together under the direction of the Office of General Counsel and submitted as a package in response to the request.
 Do not be intimidated by a badge.
-Refer all inquiries to the Office of the Registrar.
+Refer all inquiries to the Office of the Registrar or the Office of General Counsel.

 Yes.
 FERPA permits the disclosure of information from student educational records "to appropriate parties in connection with an emergency if knowledge of the information is necessary to protect the health or safety of the student or other individuals."
 For example, if a student sends an email to his resident assistant disclosing that he has just been diagnosed with a highly contagious disease such as measles, the institution could alert the student's roommate, and perhaps others with whom the student has come in close contact, to urge them to seek appropriate testing and medical care.
 Safety concerns warranting disclosure could include a student's suicidal statements or ideations, unusually erratic and angry behaviors, or similar conduct that others would reasonably see as posing a risk of serious harm to the student and to others.